Vishvaksena: Literature

 The Brihad Bhagavatamrita describes Vishvaksena in service to Vishnu at Vaikuntha:

 The Garga Samhita states that Vishvaksena guards the northern gate of Vaikuntha day and night.

-In one of the Puranas, it is mentioned that Sugriva, the chief of The vanara army that helped Rama (who was an incarnation of Vishnu) in Treta Yuga was the avatar of Vishvaksena.

 Vishvaksena does not appear in Vedas or the Dharma Shastra texts, but his worship is mentioned in Pancharatra and other Agama texts.
 Vishvaksena is believed to symbolize the sacred Agama scriptures.

 The twelve Alvar saints of Sri Vaishnavism sect are considered as manifestations of Vishnu in some form, and the Alvar saint Nammalvar is considered as an avatar of Vishvaksena.
 The poet Bhattar, in his Srirangaraja Stava, has taniyans, or verses, praising various acharyas (teachers).
 Vishvaksena also has a taniyan dedicated to him in the later part of the work, incorporating him in the list of the traditional Sri Vaishnava guru parampara (succession of teachers and disciples) starting from Vishnu's consort Lakshmi (Sri) to Nammalvar.
 This indicates the influence of Pancharatra texts on Sri Vaishnavism.